Nursing Faculty Receive Funding for Health Equity Across the Lifespan Research

 Dr. Gee Su Yang awarded not just one, but two recent grants

-Assistant professor Dr. Gee Su Yang is the principal investigator collaborating with Dr. Upendre Hegde (co-principal investigator), professor of medicine, UConn Health Neag Comprehensive Cancer Center Division of Hematology and Oncology; Dr. Breno Satler Diniz (co-principal investigator), associate professor of psychiatry, UConn Health UConn Center on Aging; and Dr. Nancy Redeker (co-principal investigator), senior associate dean for research and professor at UConn School of Nursing.
+The primary objective of this longitudinal pilot study is to examine changes in cognitive function, as well as genetic and neurodegenerative factors that best predict cognitive changes among older adults with cancer on ICIs compared to cancer survivors not treated with ICIs.
+This is a $60,000, one-year project Yang is collaborating with Dr. Upendra Hegde (co-principal investigator), professor of medicine, UConn Health Neag Comprehensive Cancer Center Division of Hematology and Oncology; Dr. Breno Satler Diniz (co-principal investigator), associate professor of psychiatry, UConn Health UConn Center on Aging; and Nancy Redeker (co-principal investigator), senior associate dean for research and professor at UConn School of Nursing.

-“Connecticut is one of the U.S. states with the highest incidence rate of new breast cancer,” says Dr. Yang.
+“Connecticut is one of the U.S. states with the highest incidence rate of new breast cancer,” says Yang.
 “I recently attended a CT Breast Health Initiative event that recognized survivors, volunteers, donors, and health care providers for their dedication to raising breast cancer awareness and seeing how much effort they put into promoting screening, prevention, and improving survivorship in our community was inspiring.
 I appreciate their contributions and the opportunity to support their efforts through research.”

 InCHIP grants awarded to Drs.
 Ruth Lucas and Eileen Carter

-InCHIP also awarded a two-year $10,000 Community-Engaged Health Research Seed Grant to Dr. Eileen Carter (principal investigator) and her team to determine the acceptability of penicillin allergy testing in school-based health centers as perceived by parents and primary care providers in school-based health centers.
-Dr. Carter is supported by Dr. Kelsey Kaman, assistant professor of Pediatrics Division of Pulmonology, Allergy, and Sleep Medicine at Yale School of Medicine.
+InCHIP also awarded a two-year $10,000 Community-Engaged Health Research Seed Grant to assistant professor Eileen Carter (principal investigator) and her team to determine the acceptability of penicillin allergy testing in school-based health centers as perceived by parents and primary care providers in school-based health centers.
+Carter is supported by Dr. Kelsey Kaman, assistant professor of Pediatrics Division of Pulmonology, Allergy, and Sleep Medicine at Yale School of Medicine.